daac-tools/crawdad/README.md

 The implementation is optimized for strings of multibyte-characters, and you can enjoy fast text processing on strings such as Japanese or Chinese.

-For example, on a large Japanese dictionary of IPADIC+Neologd, Crawdad has better time-space tradeoffs than other Rust libraries.
+For example, on a large Japanese dictionary of IPADIC+Neologd, Crawdad has a better time-space tradeoff than other Rust libraries.

 ![](./figures/neologd.svg)